The Best Snake Repellents of 2023

 Photo: amazon.com

-Some people handle sudden and unexpected encounters with serpents surprisingly well, while others not so much.
-Most human snakebites happen when people tamper with snakes to move them.
+Some people handle sudden and unexpected encounters with serpents surprisingly well, while others—not so much.
+Most human snake bites happen when people tamper with snakes to move them.
 No matter the case, a snake repellent can help.

 Snake repellents, combined with proper landscape maintenance, help people and snakes avoid unwanted encounters.
 Repellents use scent or sound to create an uncomfortable environment for snakes.
 But not all snake repellents are equal or provide the same results.
-If you’re looking to avoid snake encounters this season, read our suggestions to find the best snake repellent for your lawns or garden.
+If you’re looking to avoid snake encounters this season, read our suggestions to find the best snake repellent for your lawn or garden.

-1. BEST OVERALL: Ortho Snake B Gon Snake Repellent
+1. BEST OVERALL: Ortho Snake B Gon Snake Repellent Granules

-3. BEST ALL NATURAL: Enviro Pro 16003 Snake Scram
+3. BEST ALL NATURAL: Enviro Pro Snake Scram

-5. BEST ULTRASONIC: BRISON Pest Control Ultrasonic Repellent
+5. BEST ULTRASONIC: Brison Ultrasonic Pest Repeller

 The Best Snake Repellent Options